opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 If you are using the Security plugin, snapshots have some additional restrictions:

 - In order to perform snapshot and restore operations, users must have the built-in `manage_snapshots` role.
-- You can only a snapshot if it does not contain global state and does not contain the `.opendistro_security` index.
+- You can't restore snapshots that contain global state or the `.opendistro_security` index.

-To restore indices from a snapshot contains global state, you must exclude it when performing the restore.
-If your snapshot also contains the `.opendistro_security` index, either exclude it or list all indices that you want to include:
+If a snapshot contains global state, you must exclude it when performing the restore.
+If your snapshot also contains the `.opendistro_security` index, either exclude it or list all the other indices that you want to include:

 ```json
 POST _snapshot/my-repository/3/_restore